top of page

 "One-Eyed Mocking-Bird" (1979/1982)

-Lafferty pretty clearly rejected what the philosophy of science calls the demarcation problem, the idea that one might establish a clear, objective criterion separating real science from non-science.
-Put simply, it is the hope that there exists a clean line, discoverable in principle, between science and everything else.
-People want such a line for all kinds of reasons, but one of the major ones is rhetorical.
-Scientists themselves go on quite happily doing their work without worrying much about it; the demarcation problem raises its shaggy head only when someone wants to poke the chest of what gets called pseudoscience, metaphysics, or religion.
-One of the best-known rejectors of demarcation is one of my favorite philosophers, Willard Van Orman Quine (1908-2000).
-Quine was no fan of anything softish, and in that respect he stands as a kind of anti-Lafferty from the same generation.
+Lafferty pretty clearly rejected what the philosophy of science calls the demarcation problem, the idea that one might establish clear, objective criteria separating real science from non-science.
+Put simply, it is the benighted hope that there exists a line, discoverable in principle, between science and everything else.
+Today’s story signifies it as the line between sheep and goats, kids and lambs.
+People want such a line for all kinds of reasons.

-Quine put it like this:
+Famously, Quine put it like this:

 As an empiricist I continue to think of the conceptual scheme of science as a tool, ultimately, for predicting future experience in the light of past experience.
 Physical objects are conceptually imported into the situation as convenient intermediaries-not by definition in terms of experience, but simply as irreducible posits comparable, epistemologically, to the gods of Homer.
 For my part I do, qua lay physicist, believe in physical objects and not in Homer's gods; and I consider it a scientific error to believe otherwise.
 But in point of epistemological footing the physical objects and the gods differ only in degree and not in kind.
 Both sorts of entities enter our conception only as cultural posits.
-The myth of physical objects is epistemologically superior to most in that it has proved more efficacious than other myths as a device for working a manageable structure into the flux of experience. — From a Logical Point of View
+The myth of physical objects is epistemologically superior to most in that it has proved more efficacious than other myths as a device for working a manageable structure into the flux of experience. — From a Logical Point of View (1953)

-A pretty large chunk of twentieth-century philosophy of science culminates in that statement.
-Early attempts by the logical positivists focused on verification, while Karl Popper famously argued for falsifiability, the idea that a theory must be capable of being proven wrong in order to count as scientific.
-No single standard, however, has ever satisfied philosophers or working scientists alike.
+No single standard has ever satisfied philosophers or working scientists alike.
+No standard ever will.
 The prevailing view, outside the circle of people who reify Science as such, is that science is both a process and a set of deliverances.
-Its methods evolve.
-Its practices overlap with those of non-scientific fields.
-Permanent division turns out to be impractical to maintain, even if one does not reject demarcation on formal grounds in the way Quine does.
+Its methods change.
+People die.
+So do research agendas.
+Communities of practice change.
+All the while, science practices overlap with those of non-scientific fields.
+Permanent division turns out to be impractical to maintain, even if one does not reject demarcation on formal grounds in the way a Quine or a Lafferty does.

 To improve the odds of success, Tobias gives the micro-nation a narrative of heroic history meant to motivate it.
 Lafferty then supplies one of his one-of-a-kind retellings of Genesis, the sort of thing he also did in “Adam Had Three Brothers,” because Lamb claims descent from Cain.
 The Cain line, we are told, escaped the Great Flood eight thousand years ago by building a bronze space-ark and riding a volcanic eruption into orbit.
 From this, Tobias draws an inference, one Lafferty had already explored years earlier in “Eurema’s Dam,” about necessity being the mother of invention.
 There is no necessity like the threat of extinction.
 By placing the micro-nation goop into a literal life-or-death scenario, Tobias intends to force it to develop.